-Although this strategy is not completely in place, it will be completed by June 2015.
-The completion of these task will be directed by DHCF's Director of Long Term Care Administration and Manager of the Division of Quality and Health Outcomes, who together have substantial experience and expertise in health care quality measurement and improvement in general, and for the Medicaid program, in particular.
+Although this full strategy will not be in place until January 2012, below are the task that will be undertaken in the next three more to fully develop and implement DHCF's strategy for Continuous Quality Improvement of service deliver, at this waiver.
+The completion of these task will be directed by DHCF's Director of HCDMA and Manager of the Division of Quality and Health Outcomes, who together have substantial experience and expertise in health care quality measurement and improvement in general, and for the Medicaid program, in particular.